Outsourced CFO pricing: Calculate your monthly cost for strategic finance support

 The good news: outsourced CFO pricing can be predictable.
 And you can calculate what you should expect to pay before you ever request a quote.

+Hourly billing turns every question into a cost, which means you stop asking them.
+Exactly the opposite of what strategic finance support is for.
 The billing model affects more than just your accounting.
 It changes how you use the service and whether you get full value from it.

 1. Budget certainty lets you plan.
 With a fixed monthly fee, you know precisely what CFO support costs.
 You can include it in your operating budget, compare it against the value delivered, and make informed decisions about continuing or adjusting the engagement.